Ah, passive income, the promise of magical money.

 Do your own research with terms like “best stock broker in <your country>”.
 Here’s Every ASX Stock Broker Comparison for you fellow Aussies.

-For Index Funds and ETFs within Australia using dollar-cost averaging, the Vanguard Personal Investor platform is perfect.
+For Index Funds and ETFs within Australia using dollar-cost averaging, the Vanguard Personal Investor platform is a good option, however, I recommend Pearler, see Vanguard vs Pearler for more.
 Vanguard Group is the second-largest investment firm in the world.
 Founded by John C Bogle, who’s credited with creating the first index fund.

 Okay, so how much do you transfer?

-Your first investment is daunting, but it’s up to you and your finical circumstances.
+Your first investment is daunting, but it’s up to you and your financial circumstances.
 Vanguard allows a minimum of $500 trades, so that’s your floor, you can only go up.

-They integrate with BPay so set up automatic transfers for at least $125/wk to have $500 at the end of each month.
-Keep a steady investment habit.
+They integrate with Osko so set up automatic transfers for something like $125 per week (if you can) for $500 at the end of each month.
+Keep a steady investment habit whatever the amount is.

 Picking Index Funds